 7. Does Your Job Have Disadvantages?
 Please Mention the Downsides of Cost Accounting

-We cannot ignore the fact that cost accounting is not a full-proof system, given that it has developed over time thanks to different theories and practices.
+We cannot ignore that cost accounting is not a full-proof system, given that it has developed over time thanks to different theories and practices.
 It has its faults, just like any other branch of accounting.
-The main one is lack of uniformity as it does not conform to any uniform procedure.
+The main one is a lack of uniformity as it does not conform to any uniform procedure.